jchan922/react-patterns/react-19/components/react-server-components.md

 - Only Client Components can use hooks like `useState`, `useEffect`
 - Server Components can import Client Components, but not vice versa
 - Server Actions must be marked with `'use server'`
-- Requires a framework that supports RSC (Next.js 13+, Remix, etc.)
 - Not all React 19 features require a framework (ref as prop, hooks work anywhere)

 ---